-Figure 5.6 1985-2018 stock development for specific types of construction machinery.
+Figure 5.6 1985-2020 stock development for specific types of construction machinery.

-Figure 5.7 Total numbers of diesel fork lifts in kW classes from 1985 to 2018.
+Figure 5.7 Total numbers of diesel fork lifts in kW classes from 1985 to 2020.

-Figure 5.8 shows the emission layer distribution for the total stock of tractors, harvesters, construction machinery (most important types, Figure 5.5) and diesel fork lifts from 1985-2018.
+Figure 5.8 shows the emission layer distribution for the total stock of tractors in agriculture, industry and commercial/institutional, as well as harvesters, construction machinery (most important types, Figure 5.5) and diesel fork lifts in industry and commercial/institutional from 1985-2020.

-The penetration of the different pre-Euro engine classes, and engine stages complying with the gradually stricter EU stage I-IV emission limits is very visible from Figure 5.8.
-The average lifetimes of 30 and 25 years for agricultural tractors and harvesters, and maximum life times of 24 and 20 years, respectively for fork lifts and most types of construction machinery, influence the individual engine technology turn-over speeds.
+The penetration of the different pre-Euro engine classes and engine stages complying with the gradually stricter EU stage I-IV emission limits is very visible from Figure 5.8.